playtvapk/streamteste/README.md

 flask (can be installed by typing ```pip install flask``` at cmd/terminal window) <br>
 install [streamlink](https://streamlink.github.io/install.html) and make it available at path
 <br>
-To test streamlink install type in cmd/terminal window
+To test streamlink install type in a new cmd/terminal window
 ```
 streamlink --version
 ```